A page dedicated for candidates offered admission to the MHCI+D Class of 2027

 The UW Library provides a clearinghouse of funding opportunities for graduate students, the Graduate Funding Information Service, for opportunities that may arise throughout the year.
 Be sure to read qualification limitations carefully to see if any opportunity applies to fee-based [not state-sponsored] programs.

-Additional Expenses: We work hard to keep you from having to buy little things throughout the year.
-So we provide refreshments in the studio, a high-quality printer/copier/scanner (although occasionally you may need to print elsewhere to meet a deadline), all in-class and prototyping materials for core classes, access to the studio Cricut cutter, 3-D printer, video-quality hard-drive, and large-screen monitors.
+Additional Expenses: We work hard to keep your expenses down throughout the year.
+We provide refreshments in the studio, a high-quality printer/copier/scanner (although occasionally you may need to print elsewhere to meet a deadline), all in-class and prototyping materials for core classes, access to the studio makerspace, 3-D printers, and large-screen monitors.
 Each quarter, your team will have a budget for relevant purchases, such as gratuities for research participants or specialized materials for your capstone project.
-What we don’t provide is materials or gratuities for your elective courses, meals, housing, dog sitting, etc.
+What we don’t provide are materials or gratuities for your elective courses, meals, housing, dog sitting, etc.

 A few of the more active organizations include: